Florian Irgmaier

 Fields of Research

-- sociology of knowledge and technology
+- Sociologies of knowledge, science and technology

 Publications